-And, just north of Provence, Nyons, in the Drome, holds its own olive oil festival at the beginning of February.
+Manosque in the Alpes de Haute Provence has its annual olive oil festival in late January and, just north of Provence, Nyons, in the Drome, holds its one at the beginning of February.

 One of the greatest enthusiasts of provençal olive oil is the aptly named Olivier Baussan, pictured.
 This wildly successful entrepreneur previously founded the L'Occitane en Provence beauty products empire and Oliviers & Co, a chain of stores selling olive oil from all around the world.